How to Measure Brand Awareness [Methods and Metrics]

 Here are a few tips to help you maintain accurate awareness tracking:

-First, avoid being too general when you’re assessing brand awareness.
-To get a reliable measurement, you need to look at all factors that contribute to awareness, not just the obvious ones.
+First, avoid being too general when you are assessing brand awareness.
+To get a reliable measurement, examine all factors that contribute to awareness, not solely the obvious ones.

 I’ll use an example to illustrate.
-A student lender may discover they’re underperforming in the financial services category.
+A student lender may discover they are underperforming in the financial services category.
 But this doesn’t help them improve because they need more context.
 The company isn’t competing against all financial services, only student lenders.
-So, it would be helpful to drill down and look at direct competitors.
-Likewise, comparisons with indirect competitors (i.e., substitute brands) may also be valuable.
+It would be helpful to examine direct competitors in more detail.
+Likewise, comparisons with indirect competitors (i.e., substitutes) may also be valuable.

 A SWOT analysis can help companies discover the factors affecting their business.
 Then, they can set brand awareness metrics aligned with their business type.